 The Association of Chartered Certified Accountants (ACCA) is your passport to a new world of international opportunity and success, with a guarantee of higher earning potential and enhanced career prospects.

-You can become an ACCA certified accountant on successful completion of the fourteen ACCA examinations and three years of practical experience.
+You can become an ACCA certified accountant on successful completion of the thirteen ACCA examinations and three years of practical experience.
 Through this course you will develop your financial and technical experience so that you can work anywhere; the accounting/ auditing profession, the government, semi-governmental organisations, the banking sector and any type of local or international business.

 The ACCA is not only about accounting; you will also develop a range of skills and knowledge in finance, tax, audit, management, law, professional values, ethics and governance – everything you need to become the business professional you want to be.